 Most of the clinical trials measured HbA1c and some only measured it.
-Looking at the before/after results for the HbA1c, we would agree that data is too wishy washy to suggest cinnamon benefits it.
+Looking at the before/after results for the HbA1c, we would agree that data is too wishy-washy to suggest cinnamon benefits it.

-Though when it comes to effects on fasting blood glucose readings (normal blood sugar), the studies do seem to suggest a much more compelling case that a benefit is occurring.
+When it comes to effects on fasting blood glucose readings (normal blood sugar), the studies do seem to suggest a much more compelling case that a benefit is occurring.
 Though additional research still needs to be done to find out and lately, no one appears to be doing it.

 A big drawback in all of the above studies is that they were using cassia cinnamon instead of Ceylon cinnamon.
 There is a big difference between the two.
-Cassia is easily toxic and and it doesn’t take much to overdose.
-Because it is cheaper than the Ceylon variety, unfortunately cassia is by far the most common type of cinnamon used today.
-More on how all that affects your health and safety in a moment.

 The amount of antioxidants in cinnamon according to its ORAC value is 131,420.
 That makes it one of the highest natural food sources.
 It trounces turmeric (127,068), dried basil (61,063), ginger (39,041), and is almost 20 times higher than garlic powder (6,665).